-Two notable insights were gleaned by developing and running our model for these various cases.
+Test Results Two notable insights were gleaned by developing and running our model for these various cases.
 These insights include the analysis of what we refer to as the "Ramp Up" tax and the "Gap Tax," both described in the following.

-Ramp Up Tax

-The developers and development managers, who provided much of the information and structure for our model, noted that the rate of development on every project took time to ramp up and then stabilize.
-This effect is referred to as the "ramp up tax" in all subsequent discussion.
-The ramp up tax is a result of the time taken to hire new staff1 combined with the time taken for these new staff members to assimilate on to the project.
-The SMEs suggested a shape illustrated in Figure 72.

-Figure 7.
-The "Ramp Up" tax
+Ramp Up Tax developers and The development managers, who provided much of the information and structure for our model, noted that the rate of development on every project took time to ramp up and then stabilize.
+In this study,we refer to this effect as the "ramp up tax."
+The ramp up tax is a result of the time taken to hire new staff combined with the time taken for these new staff members to assimilate on to the project.
+The SMEs consulted in this study suggested a shape illustrated in Exhibit 5.
+Exhibit 5.
+The "Ramp Up" Tax Effect on Rate of Development